-Eating and drinking
+Eating and Drinking

 Sit with your knees and hips bent at a 90-degree angle in a straight-back chair.

-Use a long straw with a non-spill cup or use a plastic mug with a large handle.
+Use a long straw with a non-spill cup, or use a plastic mug with a large handle.

 Use a jar opener for tightly sealed containers.

-Use a food processor for vegetable cutting and peeling.
+Use a food processor to chop vegetables.

 Use two hands to pour liquids.

-Use electrical appliances whenever possible.
+Use electrical appliances whenever it’s possible.

 Use long handles on sponge mops, cleaning brushes, dustpans, brooms, or window washers.